Alexander Home of North Berwick: Provost of Edinburgh

 He was Provost of Edinburgh from 1593 to 1597, the leader of the town's council.

 In August 1592 the "goodman of North Berwick" and other members of the Home family were said to be in Anne of Denmark's disfavour.

 On Tuesday, 24 July 1593 the rebel Francis Stewart, 5th Earl of Bothwell smuggled himself into Holyroodhouse and forced himself into the King's presence, in his bedchamber.
 Home came to the palace to help, but the king said things were fine.
 On 3 April 1594 he fought in a battle at Leith against the rebel Earl using the town's artillery.

 On 30 June 1594 Home was at North Berwick and received news that the Earl of Bothwell and his companions were in Edinburgh and their horses were nearby at Dean Mills.
 Home returned and captured the horses and shut the town's gates, but failed to arrest the earl.

 In January 1595 he captured James Scott of Balwearie an agent of the rebel earls.
 Around this time, Home and the English diplomat Robert Bowes took witness statements from the crew of the Bruce, a ship owned by George Bruce of Carnock which had been commandeered by English privateers off the coast of Spain and forced to take on board a number of enslaved Africans.

 He died on 22 July 1597.
 His will mentions his farm and livestock at the Mains of North Berwick.
 He wished to buried beside his wife who had pre-deceased him.
 A daughter, who name is unknown, had a family with William Baillie of Lamington, their children included the soldier William Baillie.

 A letter from the king in October 1598 about a shipping case involving George Bruce of Carnock mentions he was deceased.

-His brother was Alexander Home, minister of Logie in Stirlingshire.
+His brother Patrick's son was Alexander Home, minister of Logie in Stirlingshire, see Fasti Ecclesiae Scoticanae Vol IV, p.
+354..